19hours/sg-statutes/Acts/Employment Act.md

 [Act 26 of 2013 wef 01/04/2014]

-(h) prescribe penalties for any contravention of the provisions of the regulations made under this section; except that no such penalty shall exceed $5,000 in the case of a first offence or $10,000 in the case of a second or subsequent offence under the same regulation within one year.
+(h) prescribe the administrative penalties for civil contraventions under Part XVA of an amount not exceeding $1,000 for each occasion of a civil contravention, and $2,000 in the case of a second or subsequent occasion of the civil contravention.

-[21/84; 32/2008]
+[Act 27 of 2015 wef 22/08/2015]

+(2A) The Minister may, in making any regulations under this Act, provide that any contravention of or failure to comply with any of the provisions of the regulations shall be an offence punishable with a fine not exceeding —

+(a) $5,000 in the case of a first conviction; and

+(b) $10,000 in the case of a second or subsequent conviction for contravening or failing to comply with the same provision within one year after the immediately preceding conviction.

+[Act 27 of 2015 wef 22/08/2015]

 (3) All regulations made under this Act shall be published in theGazetteand shall be presented to Parliament as soon as possible after publication.